Meet Our Tutors

 Fluent in Mandarin

-Caroline Warrick-Schkolnik is a first-year PhD student in the English department with a primary focus is twentieth-century American literature and social justice.
+Caroline Warrick-Schkolnik is a PhD student in the English department with a primary focus is twentieth-century American literature and social justice.
 She also minored in art and art history in undergrad and enjoys working with students across any discipline.
 Caroline likes creating a safe and inclusive space for writers to develop new ideas and strengthen their abilities and confidence in their writing practice.

 She/her/hers